svlada/springboot-security-jwt/etc/blog.md

 ### Conclusion

-I heard people whispering that on the web that loosing a JWT token is like loosing your house keys.
+I heard people whispering on the web that loosing a JWT token is like loosing your house keys.
 So be careful.

 ## References